LucasWinkler/online-learning-platform/README.md

 ### Still need to create the main features but these are some notes/todos

+- Look into swapping to database sessions instead of JWT

 - Apply rate limiting

   - Possible solution: <https://github.com/vercel/next.js/tree/canary/examples/api-routes-rate-limit>